 There are also productivity and accessory bundles to consider, which include things such as Bluetooth keyboards and screen protectors, but these can quite quickly turn a well-priced budget tablet into something that’s less of a bargain.

 The most obvious differences between this 2021 Fire Tab 10 and the 2019 model are the size and weight.
 It’s shed about 40g from the previous half-kilo weight.
 That might not sound like much but it makes one-handed use notably less of a strain on the wrist.

 It's also 15mm shorter on its longest edge and 8mm thinner.
 Not only does that make it more manageable but the 16:10 screen now fits more evenly into the frame, with a uniform 15mm bezel running all the way around, winning points for neatness if nothing else.

-As for the choice of colour for the rim and plastic rear, that, once again, is as we were: Denim, Lavender, Olive or Black.
+As for the choice of colour for the rim and plastic rear, that, once again, is unchanged: Denim, Lavender, Olive or Black.

 There are no new additions to the ports and buttons but there’s been a bit of a reshuffle.
 Amazon has gone for a landscape-first look and feel, shifting the front facing camera to the centre of the long edge (something Apple should have done with its latest iPads).
 The covered microSD slot remains on the bottom side corner, although now it can take a 1TB card (up from the previous maximum of 512GB).

 Everything else is on the same short side of the frame but the 3.5mm audio-out, the USB-C charge port and the power switch have all swapped places.
 The volume controls stay put and there’s now a dual mic system to pick up the Alexa wake word instead of just the one.
 It worked well before, and it works even better now.